onify/blueprint-fortnox-activate-authenticate/README.md

 ## Activate (and authenticate) integration with Fortnox

+* Create activation link for Fortnox (in Onify)
   1. Go to `<ONIFY-HUB-APP-URL>/form/fortnox-activate`
-2. Validate _Form URL_ (and modify if needed)
+  2. Enter _Redirect URI_
-3. Validate _Scopes_ (and modify if needed)
+  3. Enter _Scopes_ (and modify if needed)
   4. Click _Generate activation URL_
   5. Click on the generated action link
+* Authenticate user for Onify (in Fortnox)
-6. Enter username and password for Fortnox
+  1. Enter username and password for Fortnox
-7. Approve access for user and Onify
+  2. Approve access for user and Onify
+  4. Fortnox will redirect you to a website that does not exist
+  5. Copy the code (eg. `035411fc-ce95-4c4a-bc15-273daf5ddd67`) from the url
+* Activate and authenticate Fortnox (in Onify)
+  1. Go back to the activation form
-8. Validate _Authentication code_
+  2. Paste the code in _Authentication code_
-9. Click _Activate Onify in Fortnox_
+  3. Click _Activate Onify in Fortnox_

 > For more information about authenticating against Fortnox, please read [Authorizing your integration](https://developer.fortnox.se/general/authentication/).